ajoer/aave_pos/README.md

 For more information on the project, the results, the data and the code, please see the [paper](https://www.aclweb.org/anthology/N16-1130.pdf), or if you really want a deep dive, here's [my thesis](https://drive.google.com/file/d/0B_4p-RZsBhYzM1EzVndIVklQUDQ/view?usp=sharing).

 NB: I've recently started cleaning up the original code and data.
 For now, only the ambiguous learning scenario is supported.
 Selftraining and visualization modules will be added shortly.
+The training data is too large for github, so I'll add it somewhere else, but the test data is fine.